VPN Guide: A Complete Guide to VPN Service

 Can You Use a VPN to Watch Netflix

 Yes!
+It is possible to watch Netflix via VPN.
 However, as with the majority of the things on this list, it all comes down to the VPN that you use.
 The issue with Netflix, in general, is that, despite the fact that it is currently available in over 130 countries, not all shows are distributed equitably.
+But it’s also possible to change the region.

 Various TV stations maintain the rights to some of Netflix’s own programming due to intricate licensing deals that were made before Netflix’s massive international launch.
 This practically precludes Netflix from lawfully distributing those shows on their site.